Microeconomic Household Fertility Theory

 The 3rd stage of Demographic Transition Theory marks the decline of birth rate with the increase in level of economic development.
 To explain this decline in birth rate we use Microeconomic Household Fertility Theory which is the application of consumer behavior in microeconomics.

-Microeconomic Household Fertility Theory assumes that a household or family behaves like an individual consumer, and children are treated as normal good.
+Microeconomic Household Fertility Theory states that a household behaves like an individual consumer, and children are treated as normal good.
 The household derives satisfaction from having children as well as from consuming other goods and services.
 Therefore, household tries to maximize its satisfaction by making choices between the number of children and other consumer goods.
+Therefore, the utility function can be written as:

 Children Demand Function